-Farmers and Fishermen – If you are a farmer or fisherman, and at least two-thirds of your 2021 and 2022 gross income is from farming or fishing, you may do either of the following:
+Farmers and Fishermen – If at least two-thirds of your 2022 or 2023 gross income is from farming or fishing, you may do either of the following:

-- File your tax return for 2022 on or before March 1, 2023, and pay the total tax due.
-In this case, you need not make estimated tax payments for 2022.
-Use the 2021 form FTB 5805F, Underpayment of Estimated Tax by Farmers and Fishermen, to determine if you paid the required estimated tax.
+- File your tax return for 2023 on or before March 1, 2024, and pay the total tax due.
+In this case, you do not need to make estimated tax payments for 2023.
+Use the 2022 form FTB 5805F, Underpayment of Estimated Tax by Farmers and Fishermen, to determine if you paid the required estimated tax.
 If the estimated tax is underpaid, attach the completed form FTB 5805F to the back of your tax return.

-Mental Health Services Tax – If your taxable income or nonresident CA source taxable income is more than $1,000,000, complete the worksheet below.
+Mental Health Services Tax – If your taxable income or nonresident California source taxable income is more than $1,000,000, complete the worksheet below.

 - Taxable income from Form 540, line 19, or Form 540NR, line 35